-Cervical radiculopathy symptoms typically include pain, weakness, or numbness in the areas served by the affected nerve.
-Pain can be felt in one area only, like the shoulder, or progress along the entire arm and into the hand and fingers.
+Cervical radiculopathy signs and symptoms typically include pins-and-needles tingling, numbness, and/or weakness in the areas served by the affected nerve root.
+In addition to these neurological deficits, pain is also present in most cases.
+These signs and symptoms may be felt in one area only, such as the shoulder, or progress along the entire arm and into the hand and fingers.

 In This Article:

 Cervical radiculopathy involves one or more of the following neurological deficits that may be experienced in the neck, shoulder, arm, hand, and/or fingers:

 - Sensory.
 Feelings of numbness or reduced sensation in the skin.
 There may also be tingling, electrical sensations.

 - Motor.
 Weakness or reduced coordination in one or more muscles.

 - Reflex.
 Changes in the body’s involuntary (automatic) reflex responses.
 Some examples may include diminished ability to respond when the skin touches hot or cold, or possibly a reduced triceps or biceps reflex when the elbow is tapped by a rubber hammer during an exam.